centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 </ul>

 <p>Quick!
 What's the difference between a shopping cart, an order, and a line
 item?
 The answer?
 Not much.
-A shopping cart is just a kind of an order and an order is just a revisioned group of line items.
+A shopping cart is just a type of order.
+An order is just a revisioned group of line items.
 How about we try that again with less Commerce-jargon?</p>